 The BMF05-series wells were installed in late 2005 and early 2006.
 These wells were installed to replace the domestic wells that were part of the post RI/FS monitoring program.
-The domestic wells were monitored from 1997 through 2002; however, it was felt that dedicated monitoring wells would be more reliable for the long-term monitoring program and would not be influenced by household usage.
+The domestic wells were monitored from 1997 through 2002; however, it was determined that dedicated monitoring wells would be more reliable for the long-term monitoring program and would not be influenced by household usage.
 The location of these wells is shown on figure 2-17.
-The wells were located to provide coverage throughout the same area covered by the domestic wells and to provide information for south of the Berkeley Pit-active mine area.
-This area is important to better define the ground water divide between the Butte Mine Flooding alluvial aquifer and Butte Priority Soils.
+The wells were located to provide coverage throughout the same area covered by the domestic wells and to provide information for areas south of the Berkeley Pit-active mine area.
+This area is important to better define the groundwater divide between the Butte Mine Flooding alluvial aquifer and Butte Priority Soils.
 Pressure transducers were installed in the spring of 2006 in each well for continuous water-level monitoring.
-Water levels had a net rise in all four wells for 2006, three wells in 2007 and two wells in 2008; however, water levels have a net rise in all four wells since their installation (table 2.1.4.1).
+Water levels had a net rise in all four wells for 2006, three wells in 2007, two wells in 2008 and all four wells in 2009; water levels have a net rise in all four wells since their installation (table 2.1.4.1).

 Figure 2-21 shows daily average water levels for the BMF05 series wells based upon data collected from the pressure transducers.
 The transducers record water-level changes every hour; the data is then converted to daily averages to reduce the size of the data set.
 Each well has an overall upward water-level trend that levels off in the fall and early winter with the exception of well BMF05-4.
 The water level continued to rise throughout the fall and winter in this well.
-The data from the continuous monitoring shows an overall upward trend in these wells.
+The data from the continuous monitoring shows a slight overall upward trend in these wells, with the exception of BMF05-1, whose maximum and minimum yearly water-levels are very similar.
 Figure 2-22 is a hydrograph based upon monthly water levels and monthly precipitation totals.
 Each well's response time to precipitation events varies most likely as a result of the different depths to water; the deeper the water level, the longer it takes for recharge from snow-melt and precipitation to reach the water table.
+The seasonal trends are not as pronounced in this group of alluvial wells as those seen in the GS series wells.

 Figure 2-18.
-Water-level hydrographs for GS-41S and GS-41D wells.
+Water-level hydrographs for wells GS-41S and GS-41D.

 Figure 2-19.
-Water-level hydrographs for GS-44S and GS-44D wells.
+Water-level hydrographs for wells GS-44S and GS-44D.

 Figure 2-20.
-Water-level hydrographs for GS-46S and GS-46D wells.
+Water-level hydrographs for wells GS-46S and GS-46D.